When is the best time to do the ABC Hiking Tour via Poon Hill?

 As mentioned before your stay in Kathmandu and Pokhara can be more luxurious than during the trek.
 With many hotels, resorts and hostels to choose from, our team can help you book and reserve a room in your preferred hotel.

-Food during the ABC trek via Ghorepani Poon Hill
+Do you provide food during the ABC trek via Ghorepani Poon Hill?

-With trekking comes a great appetite, that’s why it’s very important to look at your food during the ABC trek via Ghorepani Poon Hill.
-The southern Annapurna Himalayas are mainly inhabited by the Gurung people, with one of their biggest settlements in Ghandruk.
+Yes, we provide good food and with trekking comes a great appetite, that’s why it’s very important to look at your food during the ABC trek via Ghorepani Poon Hill.
+The southern Annapurna Himalayas is mainly inhabited by the Gurung people, with one of their biggest settlements in Ghandruk.
 The traditional Nepali people are well known for their hospitality and great food.
 When you stay in Kathmandu or Pokhara a BB is reserved giving you more freedom to explore the charming restaurants of the bigger cities for lunch and dinner.
 But food during the Annapurna Base Camp trek via Ghorepani Poon Hill is inclusive.
-This means that during the trek itself breakfast, lunch and dinner is arranged and already payed for.
+This means that during the trek itself breakfast, lunch and dinner are arranged and already paid for.
 The only thing you need to do is choose from the menu.
-With many options to choose from such as traditional Nepali or even pastas and pizzas, Alpine Eco Trek does recommend to opt for vegetarian options as in the remote villages meat preservation facilities are limited.
+With many options to choose from such as traditional Nepali or even pasta and pizzas, Alpine Eco Trek does recommend opting for vegetarian options as in the remote villages meat preservation facilities are limited.
 To be sure check with your guide once before ordering.

 The meals usually include a variety of items and to make your choice easier Alpine Eco Trek lists some menu items below.

-Breakfast during the ABC trek via Poon Hill:
+Breakfast during the ABC and Poon Hill Trek:

 - Gurung or Tibetan bread